TheBlueMatt/flowspec-xdp/README.md

 AS/ignored value, the third octet is the maximum number of source IPs tracked (plus one, times 4096) and the fourth octet is a prefix length mask, which is applied to the source IP before rate-limiting.

+See `collision_prob.py` for collision probabilities in the hash table to estimate the size you should use.

 `install.sh` provides a simple example script which will compile and install a generated XDP program from the rules in bird's `flowspec4` and `flowspec6` routing tables.
 It will drop any packets which match any flowspec filter.